TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/libs/oidc/common/README.md

 ## Utilization

-Apply the `JwtGuard` to any endpoints that should require a validated against the registered `AuthModule` public keys endpoint.
+Apply the `JwtGuard` to any endpoints that should be validated against the registered `AuthModule` public keys endpoint.

 ```js
 import { Controller, Get, UseGuards } from '@nestjs/common';